4 DAYS FROM $899

 Arrive Dubrovnik and come aboard La Perla for a Welcome Dinner

 You'll arrive in Dubrovnik today and transfer to your deluxe ship, La Perla, which will be your home for the next seven nights.
-Once on board, you’ll enjoy white-glove service as you are personally escorted to your cabin before joining your fellow travelers for a Welcome Dinner.
+Once on board, join your fellow travelers for a Welcome Dinner.
 Tonight, you will be anchored in Dubrovnik's Old City Harbor (weather permitting) with direct views of the city’s famed fortified walls.

 Active features: During the course of your cruise, opportunities abound for enjoying water sports in the clear, clean waters of the Adriatic.
 For example, you can enjoy a paddle in the ship's two-person kayak, fishing from the ship or from the private tender, and swimming and snorkeling.
-The tender can also be used for water skiing, for getting towed on the banana and "meteor" tube floats, and more.
 In addition, you'll have opportunities during shore excursions for active walks.

 Unforgettable Moment: Today, your carefully selected local guide will lead you through Dubrovnik's Old City — a UNESCO World Heritage Site — introducing you to its most heralded landmarks as well as its hidden gems.